symfony/symfony-docs/console/input.rst

             InputOption::VALUE_REQUIRED,
             // the option description displayed when showing the command help 'How many times should the message be printed?',
-            // the default value of the option (for those which allow to pass values) 1
+            // the default value of the option (for those which allow you to pass values) 1
         )
     ;